jeonpierre/Rugby-Data-Analysis/README.md

 # Structure
 - Initial DataSet from Kaggle is linked in this readme file
+- Set up GitHub Repository and connection with VSCode to Remote Push Files and Updates to the Repository for this project and maintain source control.
 - SQL Queries and Cleaning Steps are documented and available in the Repo (Queries.py)
 - Clean Excel dataset and SQL Temporary Tables are Avaialble in the uploaded Clean_Six_Nations. excel file available in the Repo.
 This will be used for Tableau and Power BI visualisations.
 - Visualisations currently available under the Rugby_visualisations.pbix file in this GitHub repo, although remains unfinished and will be supplemented with Tableau Visualisations.